The complete system for building production AI agent harnesses. Skills, hooks, memory, subagents, multi-agent orchestration, and the patterns that make AI coding agents reliable infrastructure.

 2. Author’s implementation.
 84 hooks, 48 skills, 19 agents, ~15,000 lines of orchestration.
 Documented in Claude Code as Infrastructure

-3. Anthropic, “Claude Code Hooks: Exit Codes.” docs.anthropic.com.
-Exit 0 allows, exit 2 blocks, exit 1 warns.
+3. Anthropic, “Claude Code Hooks: Exit Codes.” code.claude.com/docs/en/hooks.
+Exit 0 allows, exit 2 blocks, exit 1 warns for most events; WorktreeCreate is stricter.

 4. Anthropic, “Extend Claude with Skills.” code.claude.com/docs/en/skills.
-Skill structure, frontmatter fields, LLM-based matching, 2% context budget.
+Skill structure, frontmatter fields, LLM-based matching, and 1% / 8,000-character description budget.

 5. Anthropic, “Claude Code Sub-agents.” code.claude.com/docs/en/sub-agents.
 Isolated context, worktree support, agent teams.